Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Mining Pools

 Proof of Work authority sets have no finite bound.
-But people like to organise.
+But people like to organize.

-We actually don't want authority sets to organise because it creates risk.
+We actually don't want authority sets to organize because it creates risk.

 ---